intsystems/IDA/Readme.md

 [Zoom link](m1p.org/go_zoom)

-**Topic of this year:** Brain-Computer interface.
+**Topic of this year:** Brain-computer interface.

-Brain-computer interface with Functional data analysis Human behavioral analysis and forecasting requires models that have to predict target variables of complex structures.
+Brain-computer interface with Functional data analysis Human behavioral analysis and forecasting require models that have to predict the target variables of complex structures.
 We develop PLS and CCA (Projection to latent space and Canonic correlation analysis) methods towards the Multiview with continuous-time data representation.